nazy67/ansible-project1/prod-playbooks/useradd_sudoers_playbook/README.md

 ### Description
 <p>
-This reusabele playbook adds multiple users using users.yaml variables files and adds ansible user to sudoers group on both remote hosts.
+This reusable playbook adds multiple users using users.yaml variables files, adds ansible user to sudoers group  as a separate task && adds root's ssh-key to remote hosts.
 Tasks are using "when" conditions for each server using ansible facts in this case ansible_distributions.
 </p>

 The next list of users needs to be added: